 Perimenopause is the phase that happens before the period stops permanently.

 This begins several years before Menopause around the age of 40’s.
 During this stage, the estrogen levels decrease, and fewer eggs are produced by the ovaries.
+A nutrient blood test kit can help you monitor your estrogen level because the lower your estrogen level, the more you’re at risk of having weaker bones.

 Signs of perimenopause